 The Actuaries Response Group (ARG) has been at the forefront of examining and explaining the issues as they arise.
 But they also highlight the issues that are still to come, or worse, are missing some crucial pieces.
 In their bulletin of 18 October 2020, they analysed the issue of superspreaders.
 In this analysis they questioned the R number metric and described circumstances in which it is more or less useless as a diagnostic metric or policy shaping metric.

-It is this type of issue that the hackathon will address.
+It is this type of issue that the hackathon addressed.
 What additional insight is needed on key items that are discussed in public, and used by government to make decisions?
-The actual problem will relate to the R number, but will be released in accordance with the timeline below and based on topics relevant at the time.

-Working in small teams, you will need to perform the following activities:
+Working in small teams, teams performed the following activities:

 - Analyse relevant data: for the R number evaluation this would be UK ONS COVID-19 R development reports and their underlying SARS-COV2 prevalence studies, but you could use alternative data, or supplement this data if you choose to.